I’ve recently discovered the world of catadioptric telescopes. Here, I share insights on why these telescope types are popular in backyard astronomy.

 1. catadioptric design: Maksutov-Cassegrain telescope

 Available at Amazon (affiliate link)

 The name comes from Russian astronomer Dmitri Maksutov (1896-1964), who added the thick style of corrector lens to the Cassegrain reflector.

 The design corrects for spherical aberration and coma, which are both common optical aberrations in telescopes.

 This type of telescope is great for planetary observing because it provides a high level of contrast and sharpness.

 The Schmidt-Cassegrain telescope (SCT), in contrast to the Mak, uses a thin aspherical correcting plate instead of the thick meniscus lens.

 German optician Bernhard Schmidt developed the design, adding the thin corrector plate to the Cassegrain reflector design in the 1930s.

-See what buyers say about it at Amazon
+See what buyers say about it at Amazon (affiliate link)

 The SCT design offers a wider field of view than the Maksutov-Cassegrain telescope, making it ideal for deep-sky observing.